-- a.
+- 16. The auditor has a statutory duty to give immediate written notice to the Insurance Authority in the circumstances set out below. - a.
 If the auditor resigns (section 15A(2)(a)). - b.
 If the auditor decides not to seek reappointment (section 15A(2)(b)). - c.
-If the auditor decides to add a qualification or adverse statement to the auditor's report annexed to the financial information of the insurer required to be submitted under the Third-Schedule 3 (section 15A(2)(c)).
+If the auditor decides to add a qualification or adverse statement to the auditor's report annexed to the financial information of the insurer required to be submitted under Schedule 3 (section 15A(2)(c)).